 The SCCHA must restrict access to and safeguard UIV data in accordance with HUD guidance on security procedures, as issued and made available by HUD.
-See Appendix Item 7-1 at the end of this chapter.
+See Reference Exhibit #7-3.

 There may be legitimate differences between the information provided by the family and UIVgenerated information.
 No adverse action can be taken against a family until the SCCHA has independently verified the UIV information and the family has been granted an opportunity to contest any adverse findings through the informal review/hearing process of the SCCHA.